 Having said that, it is still an irritating and dramatic expression that should perhaps be permanently excised from the English language.
 More on that later.

 I began the post with this title: Your handy 12 step guide to thought leadership.
 Which I thought would interest some readers – and I loved the fact it sounded like I’d written a self-help book – but in the end decided it was too cheesy and salesy a title to suit my usual style.
-So I switched it to the one you can see.
+So I switched it to the one it got.

 This also better reflected a recent discussion with a lovely client – who runs a firm of chartered surveyors – about whether thought leadership was a tangible and useful goal for a business development strategy, or whether it was just another spineless marketing phrase aimed at baffling those not in the industry.